graphopedia-xyz/graphopedia/histogram/index.md

 ---

-A histogram is a graphic representation of the distribution of data.
+is a graphic representation of the distribution of data.
 It is an estimate of the probability distribution of a continuous variable/ It is similar to a density plot and a bar chart.
 Unlike a density plot, a histogram shows discrete values.
 Unlike a bar chart, a histogram only shows one variable.
 The vertical axis in a histogram always shows frequency, not another variable as would be the case in a bar chart.

 <!--more-->